 - Getting Others Involved– Who can help you out during this time?
 Can you get a high school student, an adult teacher assistant, or a volunteer or two from the community?
 With more people involved it can be easier to deliver these interventions to a variety of students.

-- Use Research-Based Strategies- This part can be time consuming so checking this out now is a good idea.
-You want to get the most out of the intervention so it is best to use something that is backed by research and proven to see positive results.
+- Use Research-Based Strategies- Get the most out of the intervention by using one that is backed by research and proven to see positive results.
 Below are resources to check out for great interventions to try for reading, writing, and math:

 - The Writing Strategies Book: Your Everything Guide to Developing Skilled Writers by Jennifer Serravallo.